-Do you have a strong desire to help others?
-Are you a positive influence on others?
-Do you want a career that challenges you with new experiences each day?
+Are you a patient person?
+Have you developed and maintained good working relationships with employers?
+Do you want a career that provides new experiences each day?
 Then you should pursue a Bachelor of Science degree in Rehabilitation Studies at the University of North Texas.

 Rehabilitation professionals serve individuals who have physical, mental and emotional disabilities and help them become productive and active citizens.
 The demand for new professionals is rising every year.
 Rehabilitation professionals work in: